Skip to main content

 When Do I Applaud?

 A symphony or large orchestral piece may be comprised of multiple movements (they will be listed in your program).
-The audience will applaud at the conclusion of the entire piece and tries to avoid clapping in between movements so as not break the concentration of the performers or the mood in the theater.
-However, this can be tricky because there may be periods of silence in between each movement that make it appear as though the piece has ended.
-In general, watching the conductor and performer’s reactions is a good way to tell if a piece has concluded.
-If the conductor’s arms are still up and the performer’s attentions are still focused on their music stands, then there’s most likely more music to come.
+The audience will applaud at the conclusion of the entire piece and tries to avoid clapping in between movements so as not break the concentration of the performers.
 When in doubt, it’s always safe to wait and follow what the rest of the audience does.
+If you do applaud between movements, don’t worry, what’s most important is you enjoyed the performance!

 For ballet performances with live music, the audience will clap when the conductor first appears.
 Similar to movements of orchestral pieces, ballets have separate sections.
 However, unlike the orchestra, audiences will applaud at the end of each section and the ballet as a whole, or even when a dancer does something impressive.
-Brava!

 Are Phones Allowed?